 Private Student Loans

-We’ve talked about federal student loans, but there are also student loans offered by private lenders.
-These lenders can be banks, credit unions, or other companies that lend to college students and their families.
+We’ve talked about federal student loans, but there are also private student loans.
+Private lenders can be banks, credit unions, or other companies that lend to college students and their families.

 Private student loans have some differences compared to federal student loans.
 Unlike federal loans, some private student loans start repayment while you are still in school.
 Private student loans are usually based on creditworthiness whereas federal student loans are based on need.